-Hyde Park School was designed by architect Samuel Hannaford, one of Cincinnati’s most famous architects and is noted for its twin turrets and magnificent gabled red tile roof.
-The three story building was constructed and dedicated in 1902.
+There has been a school at Edwards and Observatory since 1823, when the two-room Mornington School first was built.
+That was replaced in 1872 with a new building, at a time when Hyde Park was largely rural.
+Suburban development began in the 1890s, and a new school was needed for the growing population.
+The building currently standing was designed by architect Samuel Hannaford, one of Cincinnati’s most famous architects and is noted for its twin turrets and magnificent gabled red tile roof.
+The four-story building was constructed and dedicated on May 22, 1902.
 With the continued development of more and more homes in Hyde Park additional space was needed in the school.
-In 1927, a two story brick addition with a gym to the rear was constructed and connected to the original building.
+The 1872 structure was still used until the 1920s, at which time it was torn down to make room for a two-story brick addition with a gym to the rear that was connected to the original building and opened in 1927.
+Both of these buildings are still standing today.

 In August 2012 Hyde Park School proudly reopened its doors to meet the diverse needs of all students through three learning communities: the Cincinnati Gifted Academy – a gifted learning community serving students throughout the District in grades 3-6, a neighborhood school – a traditional learning community serving students from Hyde Park, Oakley, and Evanston, and a preschool.